mvaganov/CmdLineAsteroids/notes.md

 I'll show all the code and give some explaination about everything, starting from an empty project, in the TTY Command Line Console.
 	This will include graphics, math, optimization, data structures, collision detection, and more.
 I'll also offer in-context advice and best practices from my decades of experience as a game developer and computer science instructor.
-And I'll give some of my own opinions about the Invisible Wizard Problems that define modern computer programming, and game development especially.
+And I'll give some of my own opinions about the Invisible Wizard Problems that emerge in modern computer programming, and game development especially.

 `scene`
 montage of programming, with prominent text centered: